ptahv/kontti/README.md

 #### createModel

 Used to create a model for a module.
+Model is passed in context down to child components.
+Declaring a new Model in component hierarchy overrides the parent Model.

 `initModel`